PacktPublishing/Getting-Productive-with-Modern-Python/README.md

 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:
 <br/>
-Knowledge of Pandas, data science, and Python
+Basic knowledge of Python programming

 ### Technical Requirements
 This course has the following software requirements: